meltyourface/blank/posts/Secret-knowledge/The-Abundance-Beacon-Attract-Wealth-and-Protection-Ritual/index.md

 6. A silver coin or piece of currency (representing the desired abundance)
 7. Salt (for purification and protection)

-Sigil: Design a sigil that incorporates the rune Fehu (for wealth, prosperity, and abundance), the Eye of Horus (protection against negative energies), and the infinity symbol (endless abundance).
+**Sigil**: Design a sigil that incorporates the rune Fehu (for wealth, prosperity, and abundance), the Eye of Horus (protection against negative energies), and the infinity symbol (endless abundance).
 Draw this sigil on a small piece of paper.

 Lunar phase and astrological alignment: Execute the spell during a waxing moon or a full moon in the sign of Taurus, as it is an earth sign associated with wealth, abundance, and stability.

-Procedure:
+**Procedure**:
 1. Begin by cleansing your space with the smoke of dragon's blood resin or by sprinkling salt around the area.
 2. Cast a circle or visualize a protective energy barrier around you to guard against negative energies and psychic attacks during the ritual.
 3. Light the green or gold candle, and focus on the flame, saying: "I invoke the power of fire to illuminate the path to abundance and to ward off negativity."